Couple offer up chance to win luxury six-bedroom mansion in raffle

 A couple have decided to raffle off their luxury six-bedroom mansion worth more than £5.25 million after failing to sell it in nine months.

-Dancers Hill House is a Georgian grade II listed property which is spread across more than 7,500 square foot of land just inside the M25 on the edge of north London.
+Dancers Hill House is a Georgian grade II listed property which is spread across more than 7,500 square foot of land on the edge of north London.

 It features six bedrooms and bathrooms, two lounges, a cinema room, a gym, a wine room, plus four acres of grounds, including a one and a half acre lake stocked with more than 2,000 fish.